The Great Austrian Myth The Great Austrian Myth

 Łukasz Saturczak

 “War is normal for my son.
 He was four years old when it started.
 Now he’s ten and for the whole of his conscious life he has lived with the awareness that the Russian occupation is a running sore for Ukraine.
 Does it bother him?
-He simply doesn’t know that it could be otherwise,” says the Ukrainian writer Artem Chekh, author of Absolute Zero.
+He simply doesn’t know that it could be otherwise,” says Ukrainian writer Artem Chekh, author of Absolute Zero.

 Łukasz Saturczak: You’re off to join the army.
 You are meant to go to war.
-You get on the train and… what next?
+You get on the train and . . . what next?

 Continue reading